Selective decay resistance of soft

 is ample evidence that the epidermis is less well or not at all

-brought about by non-biological processes like diffusion and
+of non-biological processes like diffusion and

 silicification but had been purposeful prepared by the living plant: It